fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

    If you're upgrading from >=2.4.0 to a newer version, simply replace new versions' `$KYLIN_HOME/conf` with old version's `$KYLIN_HOME/conf`.

+   > kylin.server.init-tasks needs to be deleted or annotated

    Otherwise if you're upgrading from <2.4.0, you need to: 1. manually re-apply all changes in old version's `$KYLIN_HOME/conf` to new version's `$KYLIN_HOME/conf`.
 2. manually re-apply all changes in old version's `$KYLIN_HOME/bin/setenv.sh` to new version's `$KYLIN_HOME/conf/setenv.sh`.
+3. manually delete kylin.server.init-tasks in `$KYLIN_HOME/conf/kylin.properties`.

-Watch out: 1. the folder for setenv.sh has changed.
+   > Watch out: 1. the folder for setenv.sh has changed.
 2. Direct file copy-and-replace is not allowed.

 5. Upgrade and redeploy coprocessors: